Pittab/morse-code-and-comms-device/README.md

 ## Blocks preview

+Basic instructions:
+Button A sends the message "Ok"
+Button B sends the message "nearby" (despite being a short range comms device, nearby could be used to say "I can see you from where I am")
+The microbit logo sends "SOS" and so you're sure it's been sent, SOS in morse code will play When shaken, the device will repeatedly send "SOS" and play SOS in morse code so you can be located by sound once your friends/family etc are near enough
+The microbit will make a long high pitched beep when a message arrives

 This image shows the blocks code from the last commit in master.
 This image may take a few minutes to refresh.